Prime Rib Perfection

-Several years ago I adopted prime rib as the star of my Christmas Eve dinner.
-After experimenting with numerous recipes and cooking styles, I believe I have landed at the perfect balance of flavor and technique: a dry brine overnight, low temperature, slow cook, with reverse-sear to brown.
+Several years ago, I made prime rib the star of my Christmas Eve dinner.
+After trying countless recipes and techniques, I’ve found the perfect combination for maximum flavor and simplicity: a dry brine overnight, a low-and-slow cook, and a reverse sear for that beautiful, golden-brown crust.

 Ingredients